 In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt, in the future.

-22. Average number of people employed
+21. Average number of people employed

-Average number of people en nployed, includir ng Directors: Group 2021 Company 2021 Group 2020 Company 2020 Number Number Number Number Office and management 5 4 4 4
+Average number of people employed, including Directors: Group Company Company Group 2022 2022 2021 2021 Number Number Number Number Office and management 3 3 5 4

-23 Subsequent events
+22 Subsequent events